resthub/resthub.org/backbone-stack.rst

 Inheritance
 ===========

-As described by `k33g <https://twitter.com/#!/k33g_org>`_ on his `Gist Use Object Model of BackBone <https://gist.github.com/2287018>`_, it is possible de reuse Backbone.js extend() function in order to get simple inheritance in Javascript.
+As described by `k33g <https://twitter.com/#!/k33g_org>`_ on his `Gist Use Object Model of BackBone <https://gist.github.com/2287018>`_, it is possible to reuse Backbone.js extend() function in order to get simple inheritance in Javascript.

 .. code-block:: javascript